maxFullmer/MARIMBA/README.md

 # Whale_Watchers

 This is the breakdown of all code and background necessary to duplicate what I put together for the senior design project.
 I challenge you to make this project what it was always meant to be.
 I am simply supplying the bare minimum to get you up and running...
+I would suggest employing systemd for all persistant software sets.
+Google service deamon for details.

 Here is the breakdown of each major component I will be discussing: